amasotti/grascom/Readme.md

 - `TPR_example` : How to represent symbolic structures using the Tensor Product Representation
 - `example` : GSC run on a toy-example (Sanskrit allomorphy: _bhud_ vs _budh_ aka Grassmann's Law)

+Optimal weights (for constraints) and activation values (for inputs) can be found using either mathematical Optimization or a simple learning algorithm (as suggested in E. Rosen (2019)).
+See the folder `Optimization` for a simple implementation.

 ---

 **disclaimer** : The project is a work in progress in a early phase and was created with the main goal to practice with the GSC framework and develop an intuition, how the GSC works.